LindsayMcCulloch/CryptoClustering/README.md

 **5. After visually analysing the cluster analysis results, what is the impact of using fewer features to cluster the data using K-Means?**

-After analyzing the cluster results, it can be found that the PCA data resulted in tighter clusters and resulted in more entries within cluster 3 compared to the original scatter data.
+After analyzing the cluster results, it can be found that the PCA data resulted in tighter clusters and resulted in more entries within cluster 3 compared to the original scatter data where values were contained in cluster 0

 ![alt text](<Original data scatter plot.png>)